School Immersion in the Edmonton region, Alberta – 15-18 years – 1 semester or 1 academic year

 2. When we receive it, we’ll send you a provisional confirmation, including the total cost of the stay, and a request for payment of €100 (for the language test and the motivation interview).
 We will also ask you to send us a copy of your school reports for the last 3 years.

-3. We then invite you to come and take the language test and interview at our offices in Brussels or Paris.
+3. We then invite you to come and take the language test and interview at our offices in Brussels or online.
 This costs €100 and is payable on receipt of the pre-confirmation.
 This amount is non-refundable, but can be deducted from the balance of your stay if you are definitively enrolled and accepted on the programme.

 4. We will confirm the result no later than 8 days after our interview

-5. If the interview is positive, we ask you to pay a deposit of 25% of the total cost of your stay (with a minimum of €1800) and to complete the online application form, which includes letters of recommendation from your teachers and other information needed for us to study your application on site.
+5. If the interview is positive, we ask you to pay a deposit of 25% of the total cost of your stay (with a minimum of €1,800) and to complete the online application form, which includes letters of recommendation from your teachers and other information needed for us to study your application on site.

 6. Final acceptance to the programme is granted by our partner